Casey Martin: Coaching career

-Personal life
+Medical issues

-Martin suffers from a birth defect in his right leg known as Klippel–Trénaunay syndrome.
+Martin has Klippel–Trénaunay syndrome, which has caused a birth defect in his right leg.
 In PGA Tour, Inc. v.
 Martin, Martin successfully sued the PGA Tour in 2001 for the right to use a golf cart during competition under the Americans with Disabilities Act.
 During the years that the suit wound through the courts, he enjoyed limited success on the golf course, and throughout, was permitted to use a golf cart.

 In October 2019, while attempting to retrieve a garbage can from the street he lived on, he misjudged a step between the street, which was under construction, and his curb, breaking his defective leg.
 He took a medical leave from coaching during the Ducks' fall 2019 golf schedule, with assistant Brad Lanning taking over until he returned to campus for the spring season (which was ultimately shortened due to the coronavirus pandemic).
 Because his condition has prevented his fracture from properly healing, he has used crutches since returning to campus.

 In a March 2020 interview with The Register-Guard, the daily newspaper for Oregon's home of Eugene, Martin said about the prospect of losing his leg, "I was grateful that I was able to hold it off for a long time.
 I thought it would happen at 27 not 47.
 But it has happened.
-I’m just going to do everything in my power to save my leg."
-He added that he had considered an amputation, recognizing that a prosthesis would enable him to walk without pain, but noted, "If I lose my leg, it would be an above-the-knee deal, and it’s pretty risky for my situation anyway.
-It’s something that I’ve recognized could happen, but I would really rather not, if I could save it, because of the risks."
+I'm just going to do everything in my power to save my leg."
+He added that he had considered an amputation, recognizing that a prosthesis would enable him to walk without pain, but noted, "If I lose my leg, it would be an above-the-knee deal, and it's pretty risky for my situation anyway.
+It's something that I've recognized could happen, but I would really rather not, if I could save it, because of the risks."
 At the time of the interview, Martin was scheduled to travel to Washington state to be fitted for a special carbon-fiber leg brace that could potentially redirect his body weight in a way that would allow the fracture to heal.

 In October 2021, Martin underwent successful surgery to amputate his right leg.
 His doctors believed that the surgery went well enough to allow him the future use of a prosthesis.